Four reasons to plan for our future health care now

 The time is now

-Watch Advance Care Planning Australia and Creativa's video, 'Love is not enough', (https://www.youtube.com/watch?v=hsZ287okI8c) that challenges the commonly held perception that a loving relationship is all you need to ensure your end-of life wishes will be met.
+Watch Advance Care Planning Australia and Creativa's video, 'Love is not enough', that challenges the commonly held perception that a loving relationship is all you need to ensure your end-of-life wishes will be met.

 Get involved in National Advance Care Planning Week

 National Advance Care Planning Week encourages all Australians to plan their future care and start the conversation today.
-For more information visit acpweek.org.au (tracked link https://www.advancecareplanning.org.au/nacpweek?utm_medium=paidcontent&utm_source=thesenior&utm_campaign=acpw23) to find awareness raising events or to access a free email starter pack.
+For more information visit acpweek.org.au to find awareness raising events or to access a free email starter pack.

 For free, personalised advice or to request a printed starter pack, call the National Advance Care Planning Support ServiceTM on 1300 208 582 from 9am - 5pm (AEST/AEDT) Monday to Friday.